 Hillview Conversation Chats

-The inaugural Hillview Conversation Chats is an opportunity for parents AND students to engage in thoughtful discussions about issues affecting our middle schoolers today.
+The Hillview Conversation Chats is an opportunity for parents AND students to engage in thoughtful discussions about issues affecting our middle schoolers today.
 These events are intended for parents and students of Hillview Middle School.

 Living with Uncertainty: How Storytelling Connects Us During Uncertain Times

 Tuesday, February 2 - 6:30 PM

 To see a recorded version of this event please visit: https://vimeo.com/